sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 The code here uses the `addLayer` method of the map (`Map`).
 There are four important components of the above command:

 - `firstImage`: this is the dataset that will be displayed on the map.
-- `bands`: These are the particular bands of the data set to display on the map.
+- `bands`: these are the particular bands of the dataset to display on the map.
 In our example, we show a single band called "SR_B1".
 - `min`, `max`: these represent the lower and upper limits of the values of "SR_B1" to display on the screen.
-By default, the minimum provided value (6000) is assigned to black and the maximum provided value (11000) is assigned to white.
+By default, the minimum provided value (6000) is assigned to black and the maximum provided value (12000) is assigned to white.
 Values between minimum and maximum are mapped linearly to a grayscale between black and white.
 Values below 6000 are drawn in black.
-Values above 11000 are drawn in white.
+Values above 12000 are drawn in white.
 Together, the band, minimum, and maximum parameters define display parameters or instructions for displaying data.
-- `'First Image'`: This is a label for the map layer to display in the Layer Manager.
-This label appears in the layer dropdown at the top right of the map.
+- `'First Image'`: this is a label for the map layer to display in the Layer Manager.
+It appears in the layer dropdown at the top right of the map.

 When you run the code, you may not notice the image displayed unless you scroll and find it.
-To do this, click and drag the map over to Suriname (You can also jump there by typing "Suriname" in the search panel at the top of the Code Editor, where the indicator says "Search places and datasets".. .)
-Use the zoom tool to increase the zoom level and make the square appear larger.
+To do this, click and drag the map over to Liberia (You can also jump there by typing "Monrovia, Liberia" in the search panel at the top of the Code Editor, where the indicator says `"Search places and datasets..."`).
+Use the `zoom` tool to increase or decrease the zoom level.

+<font color=red> EDIT HERE ONWARDS </font>

 <img align="center" src="../images/intro-gee/fig30.png" vspace="10" width="400">